 The IT team should test, evaluate, and upgrade (if necessary) the hardware through which the call will pass and ensure they do not become a bottleneck.

-Your network has a lots of traffic going through, but not all of it is treated equally.
+Your network has a lot of traffic going through, but not all of it is treated equally.

-VoIP is more sensitive to internet quality, therefore it needs to be prioritised above all other types of internet traffic.
+VoIP is more sensitive to internet quality, therefore it needs to be prioritized above all other types of internet traffic.

-Nobody ever suspects about headsets and they can cause all sorts of issues.
-Funny enough, buying expensive ones with a great amount of features, does not guarantee voice quality, rather on the contrary.
+Nobody ever suspects headsets and they can cause all sorts of issues.
+Funny enough, buying expensive ones with a great number of features, does not guarantee voice quality, but rather on the contrary.

-Here you are a few examples of the problems headsets can cause:
+Here are a few examples of the problems headsets can cause:

 - The microphone is sometimes disabled when an unusual loud audio signal is detected (such as when placing the headset down on the desk)